btcguide/btcguide.github.io/_pages/backup-wallet/seeds-advanced.md

 #### Metal
 [Metal bitcoin seed storage](https://blog.lopp.net/metal-bitcoin-seed-storage-stress-test-round-iii/) is the most durable, as paper can fade, burn or smudge if wet.
+Use metal instead of paper to backup your seed prhaesphraes.

 #### Archival Paper & Ink
 [Archival paper](https://en.wikipedia.org/wiki/Acid-free_paper#Archival_paper) is obviously not as durable as metal, but better than regular paper.
 Place your paper into a plastic bag with a good seal (vaccuum sealed even better) so that it doesn't get destroyed in the event of water damage.

 #### Fireproof Document Bag
-You can use these to protect seed material backups, and also to protect your physical hardware wallets.
+You can use these to protect seed backups, and also to protect your physical hardware wallets.